scwanglijun/lion-admin/lion-admin-webapp/src/main/webapp/resources/global/plugins/icheck/README.md

 * Optimized event bindings - iCheck binds only a few global events for the all inputs (doesn't increase on elements addition), instead of a couple for the each customized element
 * Doesn't store tons of arbitrary data (event in jQuery or Zepto cache), defines customized elements by specific classnames
 * Extra `ins` tag is dropped (less DOM modifications), iCheck wraps each input with a single `div` and doesn't use any extra markup for the any option
-* Optimized reflows and repaints on init and state changes
+* Optimized reflows and repaints on init and treeState changes
 * Better options handling - iCheck will never run a single line of JS to process an options that are off or empty
 * Ability to auto customize the ajax loaded inputs without using any extra code (`autoAjax` option, on by default)
 * Auto inits on domready using the specified selector (`autoInit` option) - searches for `.icheck` by default.
 Classnames can be changed using the `window.classes` object